vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

     # Output not displayed because its too lengthy
     ```

-8. Number of Male and Female birds spotted every year
+8. Number of Male and Female birds spotted every year.

     ``` r
     # Number of Male and Female birds spotted every year